bgschiller/old-blog/_posts/2013-09-19-putnam-boxes.md

 > ... and \\(2010n\\) balls have been distributed among them, for some positive integer \\(n\\).

-Okay, so if \\(n\\) is 2, for example, there are 4020 boxes.
+Okay, so if \\(n\\) is 2, for example, there are 4020 balls.
 And all the balls are in some box or other.

 <figure>
     <img src="{{ site.url }}/images/all-the-balls2.png">